naistangz/Technical_Training/docs/Week2_SQL/sql_day2.md

         - **s** stands for scale, number of digits after the decimal point
     - DECIMAL(6,4) = 12.4567
         - Total 6 numbers
-        - 2 digits after decimal point
+        - 4 digits after decimal point

 * **BINARY**
     - Use to store binary data such as an image or file

 * **FLOAT**
     - Scientific use (very large numbers)
+    - Real numbers with decimal points

 * **BIT**
     - Equivalent to binary (0,1 or `NULL`)